 Why Should You Pay Attention to the Salt Residue on Clothing After Exercise?

-This situation may be familiar to you, or perhaps you know someone who always has white marks on their clothes after they workout.
+This situation may be familiar to you, or perhaps you know someone who always has white marks on their clothing and is vey wet with sweat after they workout.
 What does this mean and why is it important that you pay attention to this?

 The white marks on clothing is salt and electrolytes.
 Some people lose more than others, while some people will sweat more.
 This is perfectly normal and there is not much you can do about it other than make sure you are rehydration properly.